 The course contains a complete translation, commentary and study of the Yoga Sutras from a Vedic and Ayurvedic angle, showing the implications of classical Yoga for the Ayurvedic healing of both body and mind.
 It introduces Ayurvedic Yoga and its Vedic equivalents (Vedic Yoga).
 It also brings in the perspective of Tantra relative to understanding the energetics of the subtle body and Kundalini Yoga.
 The course goes into detail into mantra.
 It explains the use of deities and Bhakti Yoga at psychological and healing levels.
 It follows a Vedantic vision and introduces Advaita or non-duality, the unity of the Self and God, relative to meditation and meditation therapy.

-The course is authored by Pandit Vamadeva Shastri (Acharya David Frawley), a noted author on Ayurveda, Yoga and Vedic Studies.
+The course is authored by Pandit Vamadeva Shastri (Dr. David Frawley), a noted author on Ayurveda, Yoga and Vedic Studies.
 He has written on Yoga and Ayurveda, Tantric Yoga, Vedic Yoga, Vedanta and Jnana Yoga, Bhakti Yoga, Yoga and Vedic astrology, and the history of the Yoga tradition based upon his extensive study in original Sanskrit texts.
 His book Yoga and Ayurveda: Self-Healing and Self-realization has been the most popular book on Yoga and Ayurveda in the English language for more than fifteen years.

-Besides his work with Ayurvedic groups and organizations, Vamadeva has taught at many Yoga conferences and ashrams in the West over the last thirty years, including Yogaville, Sivananda, Kripalu, Himalayan Institute, Mt.
+Vamadeva has taught at Yoga conferences and ashrams in the West over the last thirty years, including Yogaville, Sivananda, Kripalu, Himalayan Institute, Mt.
 Madonna, CSA, Ananda and Hinduism Today.
-He has worked with many Yoga organizations in India as well, both North and South, traditional and modern.
-He is a Master Educator for the Chopra Center University and helps with their Primordial Sound Meditation Teacher training.
+He has worked with many Yoga organizations in India, both North and South, traditional and modern.
+He is a Master Educator for the Chopra Center University and guides their Primordial Sound Meditation Teacher training.
 He has a rare and prestigious D. Litt.
 (Doctor of Letters), the highest educational title possible, from SVYASA (Swami Vivekananda Yoga Anusandhana Samstha), the only deemed Yoga university recognized by the Government of India.